 There’s one more thing I added to my wallet: Plenty of singles

-- American Express Green Card– I let Sharon occasionally use this card for dining expenses as it now earns 3x Membership Rewards points for those expenses.
+- American Express Green Card– I let Sharon use this card for dining expenses as it earns 3x Membership Rewards points for those expenses.
 Might as well keep AMEX and Sharon happy at the same time.
 (Note from Sharon: remember the old saying, my love: “Happy wife, happy life.”
 The green Amex STAYS) (Note from Joe: Yes, dear).

 This post first appeared on Your Mileage May Vary

 Join our mailing list to receive the latest news and updates from our team.